Château Gloria 2004

 Château Gloria has one of the more remarkable histories of the all the St Julien châteaux.
 While not included among the eleven classified growths of the appellation, it is regularly spoken of in the same breath (along with Clos du Marquis), and rightly so.
 The reason for this can be traced back to the actions of the estate’s creator, Henri Martin (1903 – 1991).

-A one time mayor of St Julien, Henri grew up surrounded by vineyards and he was no strange to the cuverie.
+A one time mayor of St Julien, Henri grew up surrounded by vineyards and he was no stranger to the cuverie.
 His grandfather was maître de chai at Gruaud-Larose, and his father was an accomplished barrel maker who worked out of buildings on the Saint-Pierre estate.
 Once he had finished his education Henri also worked in wine, starting out at Château Saint-Pierre Bontemps-Dubarry, one half of today’s Château Saint-Pierre (at this time the property was divided).
-While the family owned a few rows of vines, there seemed little hope of them ever stepping up to grander things, and this was made almost certain in 1936 when Henri’s father sold the vines.
+While the family owned a few rows of vines, there seemed little hope of them ever stepping up to grander things, and this was made almost certain in 1936 when Henri’s father sold up.

-Henri Martin did so well with Château Gloria that he and his son-in-law Jean-Louis Triaud eventually realised that they could indeed afford to acquire a true classified growth, rather than building a piecemeal equivalent, as they had done.
+Henri Martin did so well with Château Gloria that he and his son-in-law Jean-Louis Triaud eventually realised that they could afford to acquire a true classified growth, rather than building a piecemeal equivalent, as they had done.
 And thus they began acquiring the disparate parts of the aforementioned Château Saint-Pierre and eventually they reunified the property, which had been ranked as a fourth growth in the 1855 classification.
 But that is a story for another time.
 For the moment, let’s stick with Château Gloria.

-Today Château Gloria has been in the possession of the Martin-Triaud family for just over a century, Jean-Louis Triaud having passed the baton to his son Jean, daughter Vanessa and the latter’s husband, Orphée Amougou, with the next generation also beginning to step up.
+Today Château Gloria has been in the possession of the Martin and Triaud family for just over a century, Jean-Louis Triaud having passed the baton to his son Jean, daughter Vanessa and the latter’s husband, Orphée Amougou, with the next generation also beginning to step up.
 Looking back to prior encounters with the estate’s wine, it is strange that – despite this long period of family ownership (which usually protects the contents of an estate’s cellar, as it is when a château is sold that old vintages are often drunk up or sold off) – I have never come across a bottle of significant age.
 The 1982 vintage is the oldest tasted, and it showed well if still rather youthful; admittedly, that was tasted back in 2000, when Winedoctor was in its infancy.
 It was superior to the 1988, tasted on the same occasion, by a slim margin, although my favourite vintage for many years was 1996, the equal of and perhaps better than the fabled 1982.

 It’s not that giant a leap from 1996 to 2004, I guess.